-If there are witnesses (other than you) who can give evidence at trial then often a private investigator will be engaged to take statements and/or trace the witnesses.
-The charges of an investigator for taking statements once a witness has been located are unlikely to more than a relatively small percentage of the total barrister's fees for advice, drafting documents, and representation at hearings in the case.
+If there are witnesses (other than you) who can give evidence at trial then they will need to be traced and statements taken.
+The cost of taking a statement once a witness has been located are unlikely to more than a relatively small percentage of the total barrister's fees for advice, drafting documents, and representation at hearings in the case.
 But the cost of tracing witnesses, where that is necessary, can vary greatly albeit you have the choice of how extensive (and therefore how costly) a search you want your chosen investigator to carry out to try to trace any particular witness taking into account how important that witness' evidence is likely to be for the case.

 The majority of cases do not require an expert witness.
 Some cases may or may not require an expert witness depending on what matters turn out to be in dispute as the case proceeds.
 Often a client has no choice about whether or not to engage an expert witness - if the matter calls for an expert opinion then an expert is required; if not an expert is not allowed.
 However some specialist tribunals, such as the Lands Chamber of the Upper Tribunal, themselves have particular expertise and this may mean that the client has a choice.
 For example if the amount of compensation to be awarded, in the event that the tribunal discharges or modifies a restrictive covenant, is likely to be modest, then the client may decide not to engage an expert to give an opinion on the diminution in value of the land and/or the nature and extent of inconvenience likely to be suffered, whereas if the amount of compensation may be larger the client may think it wise to engage an expert to give an opinion.
 All other things being equal, if one side decides to engage an expert, then the other side will be more likely to engage an expert.